Review · Other Supplements

 What you actually get

 • One bottle of capsules.
-The sales page markets it as a 30-day supply but doesn’t print the capsule count or a full supplement facts panel on the order page.
-The only named ingredient is Maqui berry.
+The sales page doesn’t specify the count, but it’s marketed as a 30-day supply.
+No supplement facts panel is shown anywhere on the order page — the only ingredient mentioned is Maqui berry, and you’re left guessing at the dose.

 — Mara Vance